Leasing of a Land Parcel

 Planning for Development

-In 2014, URBAN Systems developed conceptual plan study which included: a documentation of existing conditions on the property including geotechnical issues; a summary of issues identified through consultation with YAA members and other stakeholders; and, the development of a conceptual site plan design and a final report.
+In 2014, URBAN Systems developed a conceptual plan study which included: the documentation of existing conditions on the property including geotechnical issues; a summary of issues identified through consultation with YAA members and other stakeholders; and, the development of a conceptual site plan design and a final report.

-Throughout 2016 YAA engaged in business planning activities for the development of the leased land.
-The original plans for building an abattoir on the land were put aside after a privately owned abattoir opened in Whitehorse and the development of a privately owned poultry processing plant was underway.
+Throughout 2015 and 2016, YAA engaged in business planning activities for the development of the leased land.
+Two reports were completed: a feasibility study and a business plan.
+The original plans for building an abattoir on the land were put aside after a privately owned abattoir opened in Whitehorse.

-The YAA’s 2017-2021 Strategic Plan recommends a phased approach to land utilization.
-Initial developments include the clearing of land and the construction of a camp kitchen and fairground arenas for community use and to support agricultural activities.
-Reviewed at YAA’s 2017 AGM, the most up-to-date conceptual plan diagram can be accessed by clicking here.
-At the May 2018 AGM, YAA members approved a motion stating that YAA’s 65 hectare parcel would be the future site of Yukon’s Agricultural Community Centre.
+The YAA’s 2017-2021 Strategic Plan recommended a phased approach to development projects.
+Initial developments included the clearing of land, the construction of a camp kitchen and fairground arenas for community use and to support agricultural activities.
+At YAA’s 2017 AGM, YAA members reviewed an updated conceptual plan diagram.
+At the May 2018 AGM, YAA members approved a motion stating that YAA’s 65 hectare parcel would be the future site of Yukon’s Agricultural Community Centre, starting with the development of fairgrounds.
+A conceptual plan for the fairgrounds was completed in 2020.

-Location of the YAA’s leased land on the west side of the North Klondike Highway opposite Policeman’s Point Road.
+Location of the YAA’s leased land on the west side of the North Klondike Highway opposite Burma Road and Policeman’s Point Road.

 Field and shipping containers on land

 In the summer of 2019, YAA developed a livestock arena as the first step in the development of a community fairgrounds facility.
 Fencing is up and spaces for parking have been cleared.
-YAA will host its annual farm fair on this site, and 4H Yukon have hosted a gymkhana in September 2019.
-Work on the land continues with the clearing of pathways, additional road preparation as well as the construction of bleachers and additional signage.
+YAA hosts its annual farm fair on this site, and other agricultural organizations hold events at the fairgrounds.